quicwg/base-drafts/draft-ietf-quic-recovery.md

 their delivery to the peer.

 Endpoints can implement pacing as they choose.
-A perfectly paced sender spreads bytes exactly evenly over time.
+A perfectly paced sender spreads packets exactly evenly over time.
 For a window-based congestion controller, such as the one in this document, that rate can be computed by averaging the congestion window over the round-trip time.
 Expressed as a rate in bytes: